fishberg/urop-dashboard/rec-request.md

 title: Rec Letters
 ---

-# Requesting a Rec Letter from Jon
+# Requesting a Rec Letter from Jon / Andrew

+## Step 0: Talk to Andrew

+Talk to me so I know you are looking for a rec letter.
+This way I can keep an active eye out for the email (i.e., the next step) and talk to Jon.
+Also, depending on the circumstances, I might have some special instructions.

 ## Step 1: Reach Out